Do We Still Need Humans in the Loop? Human vs. LLM Annotation in Active Learning for TikTok Hate Speech Detection: Introduction

 We investigate this question on detecting anti-immigrant hostility in German TikTok comments collected from the official accounts of six major political parties.
-The task is challenging to annotate: it requires differentiating hostility directed at immigrant groups from criticism of immigration as a policy issue, a culturally specific distinction where annotation source is likely to matter.
-It also represents a common scenario in which a lightweight supervised model must be trained from limited labels for efficient inference at scale.

-Our experimental design (Figure~\ref{fig:overview}) compares seven labelling conditions that vary annotation source (human vs.\ LLM), sampling strategy (active learning vs.\ random vs.\ full pool), and label volume (530 to 25,974 instances) across four encoder models and 10 random seeds.
-The labelling pool comprises 25,974 immigration-relevant comments constructed via a two-stage LLM pipeline, of which 5,000 are independently annotated by six human crowdworkers, yielding 1,200 gold evaluation items and 3,800 training labels.
-We organise the paper around three research questions: \begin{enumerate}[noitemsep] \item[\textbf{RQ1:}] Does human-in-the-loop active learning remain cost-competitive with LLM annotation at scale, and does it provide any performance advantage that justifies its cost premium?
+The task is challenging to annotate: it requires differentiating hostility directed at immigrant groups from criticism of immigration as a policy issue, a culturally specific distinction where annotation source matters~\citep{sap2022annotators}.
+It also represents a common deployment scenario: training a lightweight supervised classifier from limited labels for inference at scale.
+Our experimental design (Fig.~\ref{fig:overview}) compares seven labeling conditions that vary annotation source, sampling strategy (AL vs.\ random vs.\ full pool), and label volume (530 to 25,974 instances) across four encoders and 10 random seeds.
+The LLM conditions use GPT-5.2 and Qwen3.5-122B with a two-question decomposition matching the human annotation interface; an interface ablation (GPT-5.2 with a holistic single-question prompt) and a reasoning-mode ablation (Qwen3.5-122B without reasoning) are reported in App.~\ref{app:interface-ablation} and App.~\ref{app:reasoning-ablation}.
+The labeling pool comprises 25,974 immigration-relevant comments constructed via a two-stage LLM pipeline, of which 5,000 are independently annotated by six crowdworkers, yielding 1,200 gold evaluation items and 3,800 training labels.
+We organize the paper around four research questions:\\ \textbf{RQ1:} Can LLM annotation at scale match or exceed human-supervised classifiers, and how does this depend on the annotation interface and the choice of LLM?\\ \textbf{RQ2:} Does any AL acquisition strategy reliably outperform random sampling under LLM-supervised pools?\\ \textbf{RQ3:} Is the LLM-at-scale advantage robust to soft-label evaluation that accounts for human annotator disagreement?\\ \textbf{RQ4:} How do error structure and topical disagreement vary across LLM annotators?

-\item[\textbf{RQ2:}] What characteristic errors and confidence patterns emerge in classifiers trained on LLM- versus human-labelled data?

-\item[\textbf{RQ3:}] Where in the discourse space do human and LLM annotations diverge, and what does this reveal about how each source operationalises the annotation boundary? \end{enumerate} Our central finding is that LLM annotation at scale achieves comparable F1-Macro to human annotation at one-seventh the cost, but with systematic differences in error structure.
-We release a new dataset of 277,902 German political TikTok comments (25,974 LLM-labelled and 5,000 human-annotated) with experimental code.
+\enote{hs}{above: i don't think putting rq1-rq4 to the left of the column margin is compatible with the acl template}

+Our central finding is that under a two-question interface that mirrors the human annotation task, LLM annotation at scale significantly outperforms human-supervised classifiers at roughly one-tenth the cost using a closed-source LLM (GPT-5.2), with the result holding under an open-weight alternative (Qwen3.5-122B) run on local hardware.